-- We have directly engaged the Department of Health (DH), Department for Business, Energy, and Industrial Strategy (BEIS), Department for Exiting the European Union (DexEU), as well as executive agencies including Public Health England (PHE) and the Medicines and Healthcare products Regulatory Agency (MHRA), on the importance of promoting vaping products to smokers and key industry challenges.
+We have directly engaged the Department of Health and Social Care (DHSC), Department for Business, Energy, and Industrial Strategy (BEIS), the former Department for Exiting the European Union (DexEU), as well as executive agencies including Public Health England (PHE) and the Medicines and Healthcare products Regulatory Agency (MHRA), on the importance of promoting vaping products to smokers and key industry challenges.

 The UKVIA fully supports responsible regulation that is in the best interests of consumers.
 However, the current regulations follow the EU’s approach of putting vaping products in the same bracket as tobacco (Article 20 of the Tobacco Products Directive [TPD]).
 The Government’s 2017 Tobacco Control Plan promised a review of Article 20 to identify areas for sensible deregulation.
 It is important that this review is carried out urgently and with industry involvement.
 In particular, the UKVIA calls for the review to consider the following:

-Vaping is an outward-looking, growth-focused industry and is well placed to capitalise on the huge potential of the new global trading environment that Brexit presents.
+Vaping is an outward-looking, growth-focused industry and is well placed to capitalise on the huge potential of the new global trading environment that leaving the EU presents to the UK.
 Aside from the opportunities to reform Article 20 of the TPD, there is an important business case to be made for maintaining the UK’s position as a global centre of leadership in the vaping industry.

 The UK is seen as a standard-bearer in the vaping sector and it is in this environment that the uptake and innovation of vaping products has flourished.
 It is crucial that the future customs and excise arrangements allow the free trade of vaping products, and do not undermine the UK’s status as a world leading innovator in safe, quality products.
 In light of the emerging consensus around the role of vaping products in tobacco harm reduction, the government should endeavour to maintain their affordability – which would be undermined by an excise tax as it would likely force manufacturers to raise product prices and deter more smokers from switching to vaping, as well as create a black market in unregulated, untaxed products.

-The APPG for e-cigarettes is an independent cross-party group of members of the House of Commons and the House of Lords who convene to debate and explore the role of vaping in smoking cessation and vaping regulation more broadly.
-Under the leadership of Mark Pawsey MP, the APPG has recently appointed a new group of officers; Glyn Davies MP, Gareth Johnson MP, Kate Hoey MP and Viscount Ridley, who decide its agenda and make direct representations to government and executive agencies.
-The APPG is currently examining:
+The independent cross-party group of members of the House of Commons and the House of Lords was set up to debate and explore the role of vaping in smoking cessation and vaping regulation more broadly.
+Amongst other topics, it has looked at:

 - Vaping in public places;